A Motion Planning Strategy for the Active Vision-Based Mapping of Ground-Level Structures: Completing the Model: Cavity Exploration

-Our algorithm to determine the entrance to the cavities uses a voxel based 3D occupancy grid constructed from the global point cloud.
-We use the OctoMap \cite{hornung13auro} library to maintain this occupancy grid in a hierarchical tree data structure.
-Internally, the OctoMap library performs ray casting operations, labelling the occupancy measurement of each voxel along the line segment from the camera position to each point in the point cloud as \emph{free} and the point itself as \emph{occupied}.
-For this, we require the vSLAM module to provide the sequence of point clouds and associated camera positions used in assembling the current model.
+In this subsection we describe an algorithm to determine the locations of the entrances of the cavities in the model, which will be subsequently used by the CE strategy.
+We use a voxel based 3D occupancy grid constructed from the global point cloud, and maintained in a hierarchical tree data structure by the OctoMap \cite{hornung13auro} library.
+Internally, this library performs ray casting operations, labelling the occupancy measurement of each voxel along the line segment from the camera position to each point in the point cloud as \emph{free} and the point itself as \emph{occupied}.
+For this, we require the vSLAM module to provide the sequence of point clouds and associated estimated camera positions used in assembling the current model.
 All voxels in the occupancy grid that are not labeled free or occupied are called \emph{unknown}.
-Using the constructed OctoMap, we compute a set of frontier voxels, whose definition is adapted from \cite{Yamauchi:1997:FAA:523996.793157}. \begin{defi} A \emph{frontier voxel} is a free voxel with at least one neighboring unknown voxel. \end{defi}
+Using the constructed OctoMap, we compute a set of \emph{frontier} voxels, whose definition is adapted from \cite{Yamauchi:1997:FAA:523996.793157}. \begin{defi} A frontier voxel is a free voxel with at least one neighboring unknown voxel. \end{defi}